cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ## Target setup

-In order to mimic a real setup, find an objective on which to focus:
+In order to mimic a real setup, find an objective on which to focus.
+Here the objective is:

-* Three independent parties, Alice, Bob and Carol
+* Three independent parties, Alice, Bob and Carol.
 * Two independent validator nodes, run by Alice and Bob, that can only communicate with their own sentries and do not expose RPC end points.
-* One of the validator nodes, Alice's, uses Tendermint KMS.
+* Additionally, Alice's validator node uses Tendermint KMS on a separate machine.
-* The two sentry nodes, run by Alice and Bob, expose end points.
+* The two sentry nodes, run by Alice and Bob, expose end points to the _world_.
 * A regular node, run by Carol, that can communicate with only the sentries and exposes end points for use by clients.

-In terms of Docker concepts, this means:

-* Alice's validator and KMS are on the private user-defined network `net-alice-kms`.
-* Alice's validator and sentry are on the private user-defined network `net-alice`.
-* Bob's validator and sentry are on the private user-defined network `net-bob`.
-* There is a public user-defined network on which sentries and Carol's node run: `net-public`.

 ## Docker elements

 Before looking at the specific Compose elements, you need to define what the _regular_ Docker elements are.

+You will run containers.
+You can start giving them meaningful names:

+* Alice's containers: `sentry-alice`, `val-alice`, and `kms-alice`.
+* Bob's containers: `sentry-bob`, and `val-bob`.
+* Carol's containers: `node-carol`.

+Docker lets you simulate private networks.
+To meaningfully achieve the above target setup in terms of network separation, you use Docker's user-defined networks.
+This means:

+* Alice's validator and KMS are on their own private network, name it `net-alice-kms`.
+* Alice's validator and sentry are on their own private network, name it `net-alice`.
+* Bob's validator and sentry are on their own private network, name it `net-bob`.
+* There is a public network on which sentries and Carol's node run, name it `net-public`.

 Although every machine on the network is a bit different, in terms of Docker images, there are only two image types:

-1. The Tendermint nodes, i.e. validators, sentries and regular nodes will run `checkersd` within containers created within a single Docker image.
+1. The Tendermint nodes, i.e. validators, sentries and regular nodes will run `checkersd` within containers created from a single Docker image.
-2. The Tendermint KMS will run TMKMS within another Docker image.
+2. The Tendermint KMS node will run TMKMS from a different Docker image.

 ### The node image

+The node image contains, and runs by default, the Checkers executable.
+You first have to compile it, and then build the image.

-Build the executables that will be launched by Docker Compose within Docker images.
+Build the executable(s) that will be launched by Docker Compose within Docker images.
 Depending on your platform, you would use `checkersd-linux-amd64` or `checkersd-linux-arm64`.

-Create anew or update your `Makefile` with:
+Update your `Makefile` with:

 ```make [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/Makefile#L33-L41]
 build-all: